ay0408/LDP-genome-statistics/README.md

 "Accuracy" folder contains the experimental results on differences between the original and differentially private statistics.

-In the Supplementary Material, we describe the key statistics in GWAS and briefly discuss the existing studies and thier problems.
-Then, we provide the proofs of our theorems and supplemental information on the proposed methods and experiments.
+In the Supplementary Material, we provide supplemental discussion on the proposed methods and all experimental results.

 ## Important future directions